egeakman/mjpeg-streamer/README.md

 This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.

-***TL;DR: You can use, modify, and distribute this software for free or for profit, but you must make the source code available to your users and include a copy of this license in your project.
-This license should also mention the original author and a link to this repository.***
+***TL;DR: You can use, modify, and distribute this software for free or for profit, but you must make the source code available to your users and include a copy of [this license](LICENSE) in your project.
+Your modified work's license should also mention the original author and a link to this repository.***